Photoshop for Beginners

 about your instructor

 Marissa Gifford is a professional photographer based in Vancouver, WA (Portland, OR metro area).
 She specializes in natural light family, high school senior, and boudoir photography.
 Her work emphasizes interactions and emotions, and she loves bright colors and the interplay of light and shadows.
 Her personal work is best reflected in her love of street and travel photography.
 She is an avid traveler who loves to document her adventures and learn about new cultures and languages.
 She loves to capture the unique quirks of a place and the people that make it special.
 Marissa is also part of the instructor team for Mastering Manual Exposure here at Click Photo School and enjoys helping others on their unique photography journeys.
 She has been featured in Click Magazine multiple times and her portfolio can be found here.
-Her travel work can be found here and here.

 how it works